marcleerink/planet-data-analyzer/README.md

 ![Images Choropleth Map](https://github.com/marcleerink/sat_img_joiner/blob/main/data/app_screenshots/images.png)

 ## Future Implementations:
-- Add more visualisations from spatial and statistic calculations.
+- Add more visualisations from spatial and statistic calculations. (e.g. coverage percentage of country/city/land cover classification for each satellite)
 - Add more land cover classifications to reference imagery against.
 - Add satellite constellations from other companies.
 - Automate the import to PostGIS by deploying it on a server.